‘When you think about your garden, do you think about the nature living in it at all?’.

 One person’s weed is another person’s (and insect’s) flower

-If you have a big enough garden, keep a patch of brambles (unsung heroes of the insect world now largely confined to brownfield sites, where they support critically endangered species like the Purple Emperor Butterfly).
+If you have a big enough garden, keep a patch of brambles.
+There are unsung heroes of the insect world now largely confined to brownfield sites, where they support critically endangered species like the Purple Emperor Butterfly.
+I allow the odd bramble in places where they won't catch on us as we walk past.

 Moss is another underappreciated ‘superplant’ of which you may be trying to rid your garden.
 Before you do, consider that moss is drought resistant, provides a rich habitat for insects and fungi and is an incredible carbon sink, as James Wong, Garden Designer discovered, ‘Speaking to the designer of the LG Eco-City Garden...I was surprised to learn that studies suggest just 12 square metres of moss lawn can apparently absorb as much carbon as 275 mature trees.’
 James Wong, The Guardian.